thiagowfx/thiagowfx.github.io/content/posts/2022-04-03-translating-german-to-english.md

 Everyone knows Google Translate, right?
 Direct link for `DE->EN` translations: https://translate.google.com/?sl=de&tl=en/

 Google Translate is my to go swiss-army knife one-size-fits-all application whenever I need to translate something without thinking too much.
-It is decent for **words** and for **phrases, sentences and expressions**, giving you: (i) translation, (ii) synonyms / alternate translations, (iii) dictionary definition and (iv) pronounciation.
+It is decent for **words** and for **phrases, sentences and expressions**, giving you: (i) translation, (ii) synonyms / alternate translations, (iii) dictionary definition and (iv) pronunciation.

 A quicker shortcut to use on the go is [Google](https://www.google.com/) itself: A query like [`translate strasse from german`](https://www.google.com/search?q=translate+strasse+from+german) works as you would expect, and it even displays an `Open in Google Translate` button for further tweaking.